 Growth because we still use relatively little packaging and the structured economy of consumer products and organized retail is still new.
 Urbanization and the growth of Indians entering the

 packaging economy are parallel trends.
-Whether they are buying essential products such as soap, food, clothing or white goods or frills like gadgets, eating out in restaurants, ordering in or going on holidays, Indians are increasingly buying these goods and services with labels, tags, pouches, cartons and other kinds of packaging.
+Whether they are buying essential products such as soap, food, clothing or white goods or frills like gadgets, eating out in restaurants, ordering in, or going on holidays, Indians are increasingly buying these goods and services with labels, tags, pouches, cartons and other kinds of packaging.
 In some cases, they are looking for biodegradable and reusable packaging or no packaging at all.

-Evolution of the packaging industry requires better understanding and use of technology to create packaging that enriches consumers regarding simplicity of communication and use.
-It also implies simplicity in sorting at source and disposal of the packaging materials for recycling or composting.
+The evolution of the packaging industry requires a better understanding and use of technology to create packaging that enriches consumers regarding simplicity of communication and use.
+It also implies simplicity in sorting at the source and disposal of the packaging materials for recycling or composting.
 In India, landfills are unviable because of the lack of space and because they are a source of polluting and poisonous fires.
 Both industry and consumers are also aware and sensitive to the fact that those who live near the landfills face severe health issues that can no longer be either hidden or swept under the carpet or indeed the problem of the indigent people who happen to live near them.

 Evolution also implies gradual change and where eventually, only the fittest and most adaptable survive and thrive.
 This process is especially slow in our industry because various legal and financial constraints limit rapid consolidation by mergers and acquisitions.
 Innovation and invention are also slow because of the lack of investment in basic science, research and development in our industry.
 The industry has little or no interface with basic science research, and most of its energy and cash is devoted to immediate application issues.